overte-org/overte-docs-sphinx/source/explore/get-started/install.rst

 1. Click on the Start menu and type "Add or Remove Programs" in your Windows search bar.
 2. Uninstall any versions of Overte that are visible.
 3. Once Overte is uninstalled, browse to your %Program Files% directory.
-Delete all folders related to Overte.
+Delete all folders with "Overte" in the name.

 .. warning::